rissom/unidaplan/README.md

 > psql -f definitions.sql <br/>
 > psql -f functions.sql <br/>
 > psql -f inserts.sql <br/>

-If your instance does not work (address should be: http://yourservername.domain:8080/unidaplan/ ), you may need to specify the factory class for your database pool (i.e. Amazon Linux).
-Add the line:

-> factory = "org.apache.commons.dbcp.BasicDataSourceFactory"

 You will also need to create a directory "/mnt/data-store" which is writable by the tomcat processowner for storing files.